Nordstrom/zkr/README.md

 ## Build

-This project was developed with gradle 6.0.1, java 11 and kotlin 1.3.61
+This project was developed with gradle 6.7.1, java 11 and kotlin 1.4.20

-`gradle clean assemble`
+`./gradlew clean assemble`

 This will create a shaded jar named `build/libs/zkr-all.jar`